10. S3 classes#

 ## [1] "data.frame"

 Some may say, and they are absolutely right, that we have not covered data frames yet.
 After all, they are the topic of Chapter 12, which is still ahead of us.
-However, from the current perspective, we should know that R data frames are merely lists (Chapter 4) of vectors of the same lengths equipped with names and row.names attributes.
+However, from the current perspective, we should know that R data frames are nothing but lists of vectors of the same lengths equipped with the names and row.names attributes.

 typeof(x)